AIxRead

 Latin

-In Latin, it refers to the 'passion flower', symbolically associated with the Passion of Christ.
+In Latin, it refers to the same genus of plants, emphasizing the symbolic connection to the Passion of Christ.